pau1ie/CuriousDBA/content/post/DjangoOnRHEL7.md

 This VM is inside a NATted nework.
 Nothing on the internet can see us, so we can't get a [Let's Encrypt](https://letsencrypt.org/) certificate.
-To make sure passwords to login to the admin site aren't sent encrypted over the network, I will use a self-signed certificate.
+To make sure passwords to login to the admin site aren't sent in the clear over the network, I will use a self-signed certificate.

 There was already a self signed certificate, so just pointing the browser at the website using https worked.
 I had to accept the warnings that the certificate authority was untrusted.